Golf Tutorials

 The Simple Physics: Why Balls Go Left

 Before we dive into the fixes, it's helpful to understand the basic ball flight laws.
-For a right-handed golfer, an unintended shot to the left is almost always caused by one thing: a clubface that is B at impact relative to your swing path.
+For a right-handed golfer, an unintended shot to the left is almost always caused by one thing: a clubface that is closed at impact relative to your swing path.

 There are two main ways this happens: